Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

 If you confirm resizing, the selected virtual machine will be resized after a few minutes and its status will be ACTIVE.

 ## Delete Virtual Machine
-To delete Virtual Machine you need:
+To delete Virtual Machine do the following:
-- to identify this unnecessary Virtual Machine on the *Virtual Machines page*;
+- identify this unnecessary Virtual Machine on the *Virtual Machines page*;
-- to click on the **Actions** icon  and select the **Delete** in the list of available options;
+- click on the **Actions** icon  and select the **Delete** in the list of available options;
-- to confirm the Virtual Machine deletion on the next opened *Confirmation window*.
+- confirm the Virtual Machine deletion on the next opened *Confirmation window*.

 After these steps, the selected Virtual Machine will be deleted.